mohamed255255/Parking-Reservation-System/README.md

   - Password reset & Two-Factor Authentication (2FA)

 - 🏢 **Garage & Slot Management**
-  - Admin can create garages and define slot dimensions
+  - Admin can create garages , define slot dimensions.
+  - every created slot has its own QR code
-  - Users only see slots that fit their vehicle
+  - Users only see slots that fit their vehicle size

 - ⏳ **Real-Time Notifications**
   - Users can request "remind me later" when slots are unavailable
   - Implemented using **schedulers** to send **emails** when parking slots become available
   - future enhancements : i will use firebase and in case of microservice approach i will use message queues

 - 💳 **Payment & Billing**
+  - Reservation is confirmed by scaning the QR code at location itself so the timer start counting and the payment starts
   - Parking fees calculated based on stay duration
   - Secure PayMob integration for digital payments , handled idempotency , HMAC verification
   - Automated email receipts sent after payment
-  - store payment transactions in the DB

 - 📦 **Deployment & Reliability**
   - Dockerized for deployment readiness
   - used github actions for CI / CD
-  - used AWS (EC2 , VPC , Terraform)
   - Unit tested with JUnit5 & Mockito

  -  **Database**
     -  designed DB schema that follows normalization for optimized queries and indexes
     -  used @Transactional for dependent steps and data integrety
-    -  used validations for columns in the entity layer
+    -  used validations for columns in the entity layer and validations at the DTO level

  - **Future features**
      - scale throgh : break the services into microservicse , rabbit mq for notifications , add K8s
      - create Refund for the payment
-     - add Angular later
+     - add Angular later for admin dashboard and user UI
 ---

 ## 🛠️ Tech Stack